huggingface/blog/carbon-emissions-on-the-hub.md

     CO2 Emitted during training: 3.516233232503715
 ```

-Similarly we can search for a minimum value to find very large models that emitted a lot of CO2 during training:
+Similarly, we can search for a minimum value to find very large models that emitted a lot of CO2 during training:

 ```python